Published: 12 September 2017

 Why is the University of Sunderland a great place to study Social Sciences?

-“Our Sociology programme is the 10th best in the country for student support – better than many of the red brick and Russell Group universities.
-Our graduate rates are 0.5 per cent below Newcastle University (I know that makes us sound really in competition) but our graduates do just as well as Newcastle’s and Durham’s!
-I just think we’re getting better, it’s a great place to come to university because it’s a home which offers a lot of support.
+“Our Sociology programme has 100% Overall Satisfaction (National Student Survey 2020).
+It’s a great place to come to university because it’s a home which offers a lot of support.
 We offer above and beyond in terms of things I wish I would have had when I was at university!

-“For Social Sciences we’ve got a lively programme.
+“For the School of Social Sciences we’ve got a set of lively programmes.
 We’ve got the Centre for Applied Social Sciences where students can come to and get involved with free public talks – the last one was on Jack the Ripper.
 We offer loads of extra training and courses that the students can go on.
 I just think we’re a great department with a lot to offer!”

 “You can’t get another version of this program anywhere else in the country.”